lgblgblgb/xemu/README.md

 According to my experiments -falign-functions=16 -falign-loops=16 really helps on Rapsberry-Pi at least.

+*Latest test: about 19% CPU usage on a good old Raspberry Pi model 1 for the Commodore VIC-20 emulator.
+Not bad ...
+For the Commodore 65 emulator, it is not fair to do any test yet, since the emulator does literally hundreds of log messages by second which slows down the emulation a lot, even if that is redirected into /dev/null (involves syscalls, etc).*

 It's interesting to play with locked texture access compared to the non-locked version.
 On my PC, the difference cannot even be seen too much.
 However it's